The Locker Key

 “I believe anybody who could have been bugging you is either dead or incarcerated.
 Knock yourself out.”

-Mick goes into the house.
-Jake dials a long-distance number.
+Mick went into the house.
+Jake dialled a long-distance number.

 “Stacy?
 Hi it’s me.
 Yeah, I think everything’s fine now.
 Just one more thing to take care of and we’re outta the woods…Yeah, tomorrow.
 It’s a long story babe.
 Pure Wizard of Oz.
 I have to tell you, I’ve never been so scared in my life…No…no…it’s alright, really…there was somebody to take care of me…a good man.”